Drop Foot Physical Therapy

 In Motion O.C. is dedicated to improving lives through the help of physical therapy.

-As the #1 rated physical therapy clinic on Yelp! and Google, In Motion O.C. has helped hundreds of people like you suffering from drop foot.
+As the #1 rated physical therapy clinic on Yelp and Google, In Motion O.C. has helped hundreds of people like you who are suffering from drop foot.
+We have many reviews and testimonials from satisfied customers that we’d be happy to share with you.

-*This information about physical therapy for drop foot was reviewed by Dr Natalie Thomas, PT, DPT.
-If you have any questions, please don’t hesitate to contact us here.
+*This information about physical therapy for drop foot was reviewed by Dr. Natalie Thomas, PT, DPT.
+If you have any questions, please don’t hesitate to contact us.